How to boost employee morale in US workplaces

 When employees feel valued, trusted and connected to something bigger than their to-do list, they bring their best selves to work.
 They care more, contribute more, and stay longer.

 But right now, many Americans don’t feel that way.
-According to Gallup's State of the Global Workplace report (2024), engagement in the US has hit a 10-year low, with only 31% of workers saying they feel engaged.
+According to Gallup's 2024 State of the Global Workplace report, engagement in the US has hit a 10-year low, with only 31% of workers saying they feel engaged.
 A lack of clarity, connection, and growth opportunities are some of the key factors driving this dip.

-Not only is this concerning, it's costly.
+This is both concerning and costly.
 When employees check out emotionally, performance inevitably suffers.
 Low engagement costs companies in the US nearly $1.9 trillion every year in lost productivity.

 What’s draining morale in US workplaces

-The challenges are real, varied, and piling up.
-From chronic stress to disconnected hybrid teams, American workers are facing obstacles that chip away at enthusiasm and energy.
-Here's what's behind the drain.
+The challenges facing the American workforce are real, varied, and piling up.
+From chronic stress to disconnected hybrid teams, employees are facing obstacles that chip away at enthusiasm and energy.
+Here's what's behind the drain:

 Inadequate Paid Time Off (PTO)